Junction6/API/Docs/PHP-Wrapper.md

     return;
 }

 echo 'Your order was successful.
-Your Order Number is #' . $orderRecord.ID;
+Your Order Number is #' . $orderRecord->ID;

 ```